Lemonpeel angelfish

-The lemonpeel angelfish (Centropyge flavissima), also known as the yellow angelfish, is a species of marine ray-finned fish, a marine angelfish belonging to the family Pomacanthidae.
+The lemonpeel angelfish (Centropyge flavissima), also known as the yellow angelfish, is a species of marine ray-finned fish belonging to the family Pomacanthidae.
 It is found in the Indo-Pacific region.

 Description

 The lemonpeel angelfish is bright yellow in colour with a bluish or whitish ring surrounding the eye.
 There is a black blotch on the rear margin of the gill cover.
-The spine on the preoperculum is blue and the dorsal, anal and caudal fins have blue margins.
-The juveniles have an ocellus on the flank which is black with blue edges.
-The dorsal fin contains 14 spines and 15-16 soft rays while the anal fin has 3 spines and 16 soft rays.
+The spine on the preoperculum is blue, and the dorsal, anal and caudal fins have blue margins.
+Juveniles have an ocellus on the flank that is black with blue edges.
+The dorsal fin contains 14 spines and 15-16 soft rays, while the anal fin has 3 spines and 16 soft rays.
 This species attains a maximum total length of 14 cm.